Spoilers follow for Army of the Dead and Army of Thieves.

 Army of the Dead topped the Nielsen streaming charts for the week of May 17 to May 23 (per The Hollywood Reporter), and racked up 913 million minutes of viewers' time following its May 21 release.

-It would be a shame, then, if a sequel wasn’t forthcoming.
-True, those prequel projects will give us more stories set in the Army of the Dead universe, but it would be fun to see where Snyder takes this potential series moving forward.
+So it makes sense that a sequel is in early development.
+These prequel projects will give us more stories set in the Army of the Dead universe, but it would be fun to see where Snyder takes his embryonic universe in Planet of the Dead.

 If his plans are extravagant as the director makes them to be, we could be in for a wild ride with Army of the Dead 2.
 Netflix, too, sounds like the perfect home for his future productions, given that the streaming giant has provided him with as much creative freedom as possible.